ahsan-aziz/Buffer-Overflow/README.md

 socket
 ```

-So this is 32-bit windows binary and have functions like strcpy/strcmp, so its possibally vulnerable to buffer overflow.
+So this is 32-bit windows binary and have functions like strcpy/strcmp, so its possibly vulnerable to buffer overflow.
 I will be running this binary on Windows 7 virtual machine (you can download it from [here](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/)), I also have installed [immunity debugger](https://www.immunityinc.com/products/debugger/) with [mona scripts](https://github.com/corelan/mona).

 When we run brainpan.exe it opens port 9999 on windows, and we can connect to it from our Kali.